haraldfianbakken/container-workshop/hands-on/2-dotnetcore.md

 You should do these exercises with VSCode and commandline to get more learning from the process.

-For hints, check out <a href="https://code.visualstudio.com/docs/runtimes/dotnet">here</a>
+For hints, check out <a href="https://code.visualstudio.com/docs/runtimes/dotnet">here</a> and <a href="https://code.visualstudio.com/docs/runtimes/nodejs">here</a>

 **NB:** Make sure you've installed Visual Studio Code <a href="https://code.visualstudio.com/">here</a>

 ## DotNetCore

-## Create console application
+### Console application
-- create new .NET Core Console app using the console
+- Create new .NET Core Console app using command/powershell
-- the Console app should take inn prompt from user and write it back
-- run app from console
+- Run app from command/powershell
-- open same app in VSC and run it
+- Debug same app in Visual Studio Code

-## Create ASP.NET Core application
+### ASP.NET Core application
-- create new ASP.NET Core app using the console
+- Create new ASP.NET Core app using command/powershell
-- run app from console
+- Run app from command/powershell
-- open Visual Studio Code in same folder
+- Debug same app in Visual Studio Code

-- debug application from VSC
+## Node.js

-## Create your first Node.js application
+## Express application
--
+- Install Node.js if not already done
+- Create a simple node.js app with the Express-framework
+- Optional: Deploy it to Azure using the Azure CLI